-This Plan recommends new infill residential and non-residential development, via the CRT Zone, for the properties associated with the Kemp Mill Shopping Center, including the Cornerstone Montgomery Inc. office building at 1398 Lamberton Drive.
 Existing access to the Kemp Mill Shopping Center is on a parcel owned by the M-NCPPC (Parcel Tax ID 03358966).
-In the event of redevelopment, this Plan recommends that the M-NCPPC-owned parcel be exchanged for property adjacent to Kemp Mill Urban Park of an equal or greater size (approximately 20,000 square feet) to augment the functionality of the Kemp Mill Urban Park.
+In the event of redevelopment, this Plan recommends that the M-NCPPC-owned parcel be exchanged for property adjacent to Kemp Mill Urban Park of an equal or greater size (approximately 20,000 square feet) to augment the functionality of the Kemp Mill Urban Park, while maintaining access to the shopping center site.
 Additionally, this Plan recommends a privately owned public space, anchored by a range of building heights and a mixture of uses, near the Sligo Creek Trail entrance.
 New development should explore opportunities to meaningfully connect the privately owned public space, Kemp Mill Urban Park, and the Sligo Creek Trail through new street and trail connections, placemaking, and wayfinding.